Skip to main content

 Managing Services

-After installation, you can manage services using the unified service manager script at ./scripts/manage.sh
+After installation, you can manage services using the unified service manager script at ./scripts/manage.sh.

 The manage.sh script provides a centralized way to manage all platform services:

-cd /scripts ./manage.sh [options] [services...]
+cd /scripts ./manage.sh [action] [options] [services...]

 Actions